Skip to main content

 VA Disability Ratings for Basal Cell Carcinoma

-Basal Cell Carcinoma is the most common form of skin cancer.
+Basal cell carcinoma (BCC) is the most common form of skin cancer.
 In the United States, there are roughly 3.6 million cases of basal cell carcinoma each year.
 Specifically, this form of skin cancer is the result of the “abnormal, uncontrolled growth of basal cells.”
 Basal cell carcinoma does grow slowly, meaning that it is most often curable when it is caught early.

 Basal cells are one of the three types of cells which exist in the top layer of skin.
 As new basal cells are formed, the old ones shed.
 When the DNA of these cells is damaged by exposure to ultraviolet (UV) radiation, the basal cells in the outermost layer of skin can begin to grow uncontrollably.
 UV radiation can come from the sun or even indoor tanning.